Can you hear me? Can you hear me now? Does everyone see my screen? No? How about now? Hold on, let me try something else. Okay, is it working now?

-- General video conferencing tools: A demo is not a video chat.
+- General video conferencing tools: A demo is not a regular video call.
 Does the tool you are using cater to interactive product demos?
 Does it enable you to present your software in an engaging way?

-- Room setting: Make sure the room is quiet and test your lighting with the camera before the demo starts.
-You don’t want it too bright or too dark.
+- Room setup: Make sure the room is quiet, and test your camera lighting before starting your live demos.
+You don’t want it to be too bright or too dark.

-- Forgetting to record: You’ll need the recording to gather the critical discussion points you need to follow up properly.
+- Forgetting to record: Recording your demos will help you to gather the critical discussion points you will need to follow up on.

-There are meeting and screen-sharing software tools for all kinds of use cases.
-For sales professionals, you have several different options depending on your intended purpose.
-Some tools are designed for webinars, while others are great for onboarding or conducting demos.
+There are meeting and demo tools for all kinds of use cases.
+Some tools are designed for webinars, while others are great for onboarding calls or for conducting sales demos.

-The best way to determine if a tool is right for you is to research their main benefits and look at all of the options they offer.
-Most importantly, do they offer the key features for conducting engaging, problem-free product demos?
+The best way to determine if you have the right tools is to research their main benefits and consider all the features they offer.

-The meeting tool must work for your prospect no matter their location, platform, skill level, or browser.
-You’ll want to showcase your product in a way that is interactive, enables prospects to participate, and allows you to record the meeting (not just the screen).
+Your demo software must work for your prospect no matter their location, platform, skill level, or browser.
+You’ll want to showcase your product in an engaging way that enables them to participate and allows you to record the meeting (not just the screen).

 Challenge: Prospects might join the presentation from their computer or a mobile device.
 They might even use different browsers.

-Solution: Find an online meeting tool that will work with any browser on any device.
-Cloud-based tools ensure that your prospect doesn't have problems accessing the meeting based on their own tech set-up.
+Solution: Use sales demo software that will work with any browser on any device.
+Cloud-based tools ensure that your prospect won't have problems accessing the meeting based on their own tech setup.

-Will your prospects' tech security interfere with the demo?
+Will your prospects' tech security interfere with the demo environment?

 Challenge: Prospects have firewalls and other security measures that don’t always allow downloads or browser extensions.

-Solution: Your online meeting tool should work without downloads.
-Tools like Demodesk offer one-click invitations allowing anyone to instantly join a demo.
+Solution: Your sales demo software should work without downloads.
+Tools like Demodesk offer features like a one-click invitations allowing anyone to instantly join a demo environment.

 Will your prospect get an immersive experience with your product demo?

-Solution: A collaborative browsing feature allows prospects to try your SaaS product for themselves during the demo.
+Solution: A collaborative browsing feature allows prospects to try your SaaS product for themselves and helps you create more interactive demos.

 How do you minimize desktop interruptions?

-Challenge: Demo presentations often get interrupted by unplanned desktop notifications.
+Challenge: Sales demos often get interrupted by unplanned desktop notifications.

-Solution: Hosting your demo in a virtual meeting room (instead of sharing your desktop) ensure your audience never sees your personal information or notifications.
+Solution: Hosting your demo in a virtual meeting room (instead of sharing your desktop) ensures that your potential customers never see your personal information or notifications.

 How do you get the best resolution for your demo?

-Challenge: You can’t anticipate which screen resolution your prospects will be using so you can present your product in the best format.
+Challenge: You can’t anticipate what kind of screen resolution your prospects will have, so your demo software should take this into account.

-Solution: Automatic resolution adjustment is a feature that fits the demo to your audience’s screen size for an optimal experience.
+Solution: Automatic resolution adjustment is a feature that fits the demo environment to your audience’s screen size to give them an optimal experience.

 Improve the experience with high-quality hardware

-While an amazing product demo is mostly about delivering a solution that addresses your prospect’s pain points, there is also an experiential aspect of the demo that helps the sale.
+While an amazing product demo is mostly about delivering a solution that addresses your prospect’s pain points, there is also an experiential aspect to the demo that helps the sale.

-In other words, you want exceptional audio and visual quality to enhance the presentation and deliver the best experience with the clearest message.
-You should double-check that your online meeting tool is rating highly for good-quality audio and visual.
+In other words, exceptional audio and visual quality to enhance the presentation and deliver the best experience with the clearest message.
+Double-check that your sales demo software rates highly for good-quality audio and visual.

-To ensure your audience can hear you clearly, wireless microphones are recommended instead of your built-in computer microphone.
-If you are giving the demo by yourself, a headset is ideal because the background noises are eliminated almost completely.
+To ensure your audience can hear you clearly, wireless microphones are recommended over the built-in computer microphone.
+If you are presenting the demo by yourself, a headset is ideal because they will help eliminate background noises.
 At Demodesk we are very happy using the Logitech office headsets.

-Something as simple as using a headset goes a long way in creating an enjoyable experience for both your prospect and you.
+Something as simple as using a headset goes a long way in creating the ideal sales demo environment for both you and your prospects.

 Setting up your product demo in advance

-If you are using a general screen-sharing tool, you’ll need to take extra time to clean up your desktop, turn off your notifications and remove anything else that can potentially disrupt your demo.
-You don’t have to worry about these time-consuming tasks if you are using Demodesk.
+If you are using a general screen-sharing tool, you also need to take care to clean up your desktop, turn off your notifications, and remove anything that could potentially disrupt your demo.

-Here’s a breakdown of a typical demo tech set up with and without Demodesk.
+Here’s a breakdown of a typical setup for a sales demo with and without Demodesk.

 - Remove all distractions.
 Turn off your notifications so there are no interruptions.
 Use a new browser without add-ons and extensions to remove distractions from the screen.

 - Open all the presentation materials, slides, apps, pages, etc. you will need to use during the demo session and minimize them to keep them hidden in the background.

 - Hide your notes.
-Open a text file or a notes app so you can record questions or comments that you’ll want to address during the meeting.
+Open a text file or a notes app so you can access the questions or comments that you’ll want to address during the meeting.

 - Keep track of potential customer details.
-To track the progress of the sale and collect customer information, make sure your CRM system is up and ready so you can manually collect information as quickly as possible.
+To track the progress of the sale and keep customer information up-to-date, manually collect and input information into your CRM as soon as possible.

-- Relax knowing that notifications will not interrupt your call.
-Your virtual meeting room is separate from your desktop.
+- Relax, knowing that notifications will not interrupt your call.
+Your demo environment is separate from your desktop.

-- Select one of your preset demo playbooks.
-The right content for every call and persona is already loaded and ready to go.
-Easily access your materials in the demo without leaving your browser.
+- Select one of your preloaded demo playbooks.
+The right content for every call and persona is already preloaded and ready to go.
+Easily access your materials in your demo platform without leaving your browser.

 - Keep it simple with in-meeting note-taking so no external applications are crowding your screen.

-- Integrate your CRM software.
-By connecting your CRM software you will be able to automatically log notes, call details, and recordings into your CRM without leaving your demo.
+- Integrate your CRM software by connecting your CRM to your demo platform.
+You can automatically log your notes, call details, and recordings into your CRM without leaving your demo environment.